DEALTALK-Stiritz puts track record on line in diversifying Post

 A deeply private man, Stiritz avoids the limelight.
 Friends say he's given up golf but owns several racehorses.
 He chooses to give away his money quietly to causes such as Washington University-St. Louis where his wife Susan is a lecturer.

-In perhaps the most public move of his career, Stiritz disclosed earlier this year that he had a more than 7 percent stake in Herbalife Ltd, the controversial nutritional company that hedge fund manager Bill Ackman has accused of fraud.
+In perhaps the most public move of his career, Stiritz disclosed earlier this year that he had a 7.6 percent stake in Herbalife Ltd, the controversial nutritional company that hedge fund manager Bill Ackman has accused of fraud.

 In the past, Stiritz said he would consider participating in a leveraged buyout of Herbalife.
 Stiritz, the third largest Herbalife shareholder, declined to comment on his reasons for investing in Herbalife beyond public filings, but those close to him say it goes back to his strategy of betting against conventional wisdom.